marfarma/quotes-collection/readme.txt

 == Upgrade Notice ==

-= 1.4.4 =
+= 1.5 =
-Upgrade if your blog is Simplified Chinese.
+Upgrade recommended.
+This version comes with various fixes and improvements.